kellycode/youtube_quick_buttons/README.md

 The menu button (3 dots) that supplies the options is the last thing to be rendered to the YT page and can lag showing up.
 My buttons use it and by finding and clicking the menu open and then finding and clicking the appropriate item.
-So, mine won't work until theirs is renedered.
+So, mine don't work until theirs is rendered.
+May eventually make them sync

 Heavily commented